Email the Principal: email@example.com

 Professor Andrea Nolan became the Principal and Vice-Chancellor of Edinburgh Napier in July 2013.

 Andrea graduated as a veterinary surgeon from Trinity College Dublin, Ireland and after a short time in veterinary practice, embarked on an academic career which took her to the Universities of Cambridge, Bristol and the Technical University of Munich.

-She has published extensively and has received awards for her work including the Pfizer Academic Award for Animal Health Research, the Amoroso Award from the British Small Animal Veterinary Association and, along with her collaborators, the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.
+She has published extensively and has received recognition for her work including the Pfizer Academic Award for Animal Health Research, the Amoroso Award from the British Small Animal Veterinary Association and, along with her collaborators, the Universities Federation for Animal Welfare Companion Animal Award for contributions to animal welfare.
 She has contributed to educational development in animal pain management and welfare over many years; currently she is a member of the World Small Animal Veterinary Association's Global Pain Council and a Trustee of two animal charities.

-Over her career she has worked on a range of committees including the Scottish Funding Council Strategic Funds Advisory group, the Scottish Science Advisory Committee.
-She has been closely involved in the enhancement led approach at sectoral level in Scotland through membership of the Scottish Higher Education Enhancement Committee, which she now chairs, having previously chaired the Quality Enhancement Theme 'Research teaching Linkages: enhancing graduate attributes'.
+Over her career she has worked on a range of national committees including the Scottish Funding Council Strategic Funds Advisory group and the Scottish Science Advisory Committee.
+She has been closely involved in the enhancement led approach at sectoral level in Scotland through membership of the Scottish Higher Education Enhancement Committee, which she chaired from 2009 - 2014, having previously chaired the Quality Enhancement Theme 'Research teaching Linkages: enhancing graduate attributes'.